Volorf/Hover3D.js/README.md

 ```

 ## How to create 3D hover effect
 Easy and quick.
+A single line of code.
 I'm not kidding.
 ```javascript
 // Create a HoverEffect object and pass an id/className
 // of HTML element(s) you want to create the effect to.